stacken/w3/stacken/pages/index.en.md

 {{% jumbotron title="Currently at Stacken" %}}

-On Thursday, August 22:th 2024, Stacken participated in THS's Union Day.</p>
+On Thursday, November 14:th 2024, Stacken had 2024's autumn meeting.</p>

 <p>We usually meet in our club room on thursday evenings around 19:30.